kushkota/probable-chainsaw/README.md

 # probable-chainsaw
 Passion for technology preferably on WSL

-# Enabling WSL on your Windows System
+# Enabling WSL on your Windows System, specifically WSL2

 Make sure the box is checked.
 1. Windows Subsystem for Linux